 So we have a formula for you!
 Just follow this formula, and it will help guide you to decide how many drinks to purchase ahead of time.
 Some people will have 6 drinks, others will have 1.
 We are using an estimate of 4 per person to simplify things, and encourage you to do the same.
-It is probably more like 3, but we have inflated it, because is easy drinks if you have got too much, later on.
+It is probably more like 2-3, but we have inflated it, because is easy to return later on if you purchased too many.

 Take the number of people expected to come x 0.3 (30% of guests drink beer) x 4 (4 drinks per person) / 24 (number of beers per case) = number of cases of 24 beers to buy.
 If you are using 3 kinds of beer, take that number and divide it buy 3 so you know how many of each brand of beer to buy (assuming you think people will drink all equally).
 Change this to 28 if you buy cases of 28.

 ie) 150 expected to come x 0.3 = 45 people will drink beer

 45 people x 4 drinks each = 180 beers to buy